 Nucleic acid based products, including miRNA, siRNA, and gene constructs make short hairpin RNA (shRNA) notorious for being difficult to deliver to cells. shRNA is known for often being excreted from cells prior to exhibiting functional effectiveness.
 Nucleic acids are vulnerable to nucleases in the blood and the gastrointestinal system.
 Solutions to this problem are continually under investigation for new polymeric nanoparticles, liposomal formulations, and viral vectors.
 Nanoparticle-based transfection reagents are an emerging product in this area to ensure a high efficiency transfection system.

 In spite of the array of transfection reagents already available on the market today, researchers find delivery of external nucleic acids particularly difficult and there is a need for nanoparticle based transfection delivery systems.

-Some cells are relatively easy to transfect, whereas others, such as stem cells, suspension cells or primary cells, show poor transfection ability.
+Some cells are relatively easy to transfect, whereas others, such as stem cells, suspension cells, or primary cells show poor transfection results.
 This is where nanoparticles, each behaving as a single unit, come into the play.
-Owing to their ultra miniaturized size (ranging from 1 to 100 nanometers), nanoparticles being utilized intensely in today’s research.
-Nanoparticles hold the promise of applications in the field of biomedicine, especially siRNA transfection for RNAi therapeutics.
+Owing to their ultra-miniaturized size (ranging from 1 to 100 nanometers), nanoparticles are being utilized intensely in today’s research.
+Nanoparticles hold the promise of applications in the field of biomedicine, and especially siRNA transfection for RNAi therapeutics.